CalvinMcBride14/aws-cloud-security-labs/vpc-networking/public-subnet-routing/README.md

 This project demonstrates how to manually convert **private subnets into public subnets** within a custom VPC in AWS, enabling instances launched within them to communicate with the public internet.

-This builds upon a previously created VPC architecture for **Animals for Life**, featuring a multi-tier design spread across three Availability Zones (AZs), with this project specifically configuring the **Web tier subnets (Web-A, Web-B, Web-C)** for internet access.
+This builds upon a previously created VPC architecture for **Amazon for Life**, featuring a multi-tier design spread across three Availability Zones (AZs), with this project specifically configuring the **Web tier subnets (Web-A, Web-B, Web-C)** for internet access.

 ---